 Tschingelhorn inn – Your trail winds through flowery meadows and dense woods to the lush Lauterbrunnen Valley floor.
 The Lauterbrunnen is reminiscent of Yosemite Valley, with numerous waterfalls cascading down either side of the valley.

-Mürren – You have a couple of trail options today – the first, a panoramic climb over a high ridge with breathtaking views in every direction, the second, a beautiful wooded hike filled with waterfall.
+Mürren – You have a couple of trail options today – the first, a panoramic climb over a high ridge with breathtaking views in every direction, the second, a beautiful wooded hike filled with waterfalls.

 Both lead through sleepy Gimmelwald to the car-free village of Mürren, with its unparalleled cliffside views of the Eiger, Jungfrau and other surrounding mountains.
 Stay in a comfortable 3-star hotel, and you’ll be on your own for dinner tonight in town.

 Zermatt – After breakfast, you’ll take a morning transfer by train to Zermatt, the lively village at the base of the Matterhorn.
 It’s nice to start with a walking tour of the village that takes you past 400 year-old houses and into the history of this fascinating town

 Afterwards, take a short hike above Zermatt for views of the surrounding mountains, perhaps to the centuries-old hamlets of Zum See and Zmutt, before returning to the wonderful spa and friendly reception at your hotel this evening.